Size Matters: Large Graph Generation with HiGGs: Schematics

 The \method framework requires several component models and algorithms.
 For training dataset construction a segmentation algorithm is required.
 This should produce subgraph partitions that represent samples from the same distributions (i.e. communities in a social network).
 If the original data is one or few large graphs, then it should have a random element ensuring that on successive applications the same partitions are not produced.
 Individual partitions are then nodes in $h_2$ training samples, each partition itself an $h_1$ training sample, and each pair of connected partitions a training sample for edge-sampling.

 Three graph-generative models are then required for stages one, two and three, one of which is edge predictive.
 The remaining two models are trained to produce $h_1$ and $h_2$ graphs.
-We implement \method here using an adaption of the Discrete Denoising Diffusion (DiGress) model from \citet{Vignac2023DiGress:Generation}.
+We implement, as a baseline demonstration, \method using an adaption of the Discrete Denoising Diffusion (DiGress) model from \citet{Vignac2023DiGress:Generation}.
 This model handles discrete graph, node and edge classes, and applies discrete noise during the forward diffusion process.
-This is analogous to diffusion for categorisation with the absence of an edge treated as its own class.
+For this implementation we use repeat applications of Louvain partitioning \cite{DeMeo2011GeneralizedNetworks} to construct training sets of $h_1$, $h_2$ and $h_1 \leftrightarrow h_1$ graphs.
+Louvain segmentation is a modularity-optimising algorithm for dividing graphs into `communities', beginning with individual nodes and iteratively merging them until a set of optimised partitions is reached.
 As in \citet{Vignac2023DiGress:Generation}, we compute extra features at each diffusion timestep.
-We maintain the calculation of k-cycles up to $k=6$, but also include simple $k=2$ cycle counts to emphasise nodes of a low degree.
-Spectral features are also included, with 10 eigenvalues and 2 eigenvectors kept from the graph Laplacian.
 We implement calculation of clustering and an approximation for diameter, detailed in the supplemental material, but only use clustering as an extra feature in our experiments.\footnote{All code and data available here: \url{https://github.com/higgs-neurips-23/HiGGs}}